Allahverdi Baghirov

 Allahverdi Teymur oghlu Baghirov (Allahverdi Teymur oğlu Bağırov; April 22, 1946 – June 14, 1992) was an Azerbaijani officer, former leader of the Azerbaijani Popular Front Party of Agdam, head coach of Qarabağ FK and named National Hero of Azerbaijan.

 Early years

-Seven daughters were born before his birth in his family, and his parents gave a name to him "Allahverdi" (meaning "God given").
-Allahverdi Baghirov was born in Aghdam and finished Aghdam school city number one in 1965.
+Seven daughters were born before his birth in his family, and his parents gave him the name "Allahverdi" (meaning "God given").
+Allahverdi Baghirov was born in Aghdam and studied at Aghdam school city number one in 1965.
 After graduating from school, he started working at Qarabagh FK as a head coach.

 Football career

 Since childhood Allahverdi was fond of football, athletics and volleyball.
 He had an important role in victory of Aghdam in various sports interregional competitions during school years and later.
 He played for Aghdam "Karabakh" (then the team was called "Mehsul"), where he played as a striker under number "5".
 Allahverdi Baghirov's brother Eldar Baghirov (1951–1991) also played for Qarabagh FK and was a defender.
 In 1970, Allahverdi Baghirov was captain of Aghdam - Jabrayil match for the "Golden Spike" Cup in Fuzuli.

 From 1966 to 1983 Baghirov was the coach of the Agdam Children and Youth Sports School and worked for the "Qarabagh" football club.
 In 1976, he was appointed the head coach of the club and Azerbaijan took the fourth place with his help in the same year, on the World Unity Championship.
 In 1991 he took part in match between professional footballers of Qarabagh FK and "Neftchi".
 The match ended with a score of 1:1, The goal scored in the game belonged to Allahverdi.